Kright/ScalaGameMath/README.md

-# Scala Game Math
+# Kright Game Tools

 ## Introduction

-ScalaGameMath library consists of several independent modules in Scala for 3d applications: math and physics simulation.
+KrightGameTools consists of several independent modules in Scala and C++ for 3d applications: math and physics simulation.
-And here is experimental C++ code too.

 It contains some basic classes like vectors, quaternion, matrices, and rigid body physics built on top of them.
 All of this is implemented from scratch and doesn't depend on other libraries.
 So I hope the library could be used with in graalvm or from Kotlin or Java.

-Library is under MIT license.
+All the code is under MIT license.
 Contributions are welcome, feel free to send a pull request.

 ## Table of Contents
 - [Getting started](#Getting-started)